lkirkwood/ansible-sshman/README.md

 Users can have one of four possible roles:
 + `blocked` : Cannot login using [publickey authentication](https://www.ssh.com/academy/ssh/public-key-authentication).
-+ `sudoer` : Normal user that can use sudo.
++ `sudoer` : Normal user that can use sudo by entering the password for root.
+These users have a locked/disabled password.
++ `nopass` : Normal user that can use sudo without entering a password.
 These users have a locked/disabled password.
 + `superuser` : User with UID 0 — equivalent to root.

 ### Details